Vice1337/Vice1337/README.md

         -@#######h       ######@.`        HTML: 6/10
        /#####h**``       `**%@####@       CSS : 6/10
       @H@*`                    `*%#@
-     *`                            `*     Infos: 17yo in love with scripting and self-taught developer, Owner of discord.gg/vicehub
+     *`                            `*     Infos: 17yo in love with scripting and self-taught developer, Owner of vicehub

 ```